inquisitour/skin_tone_detection/guide.md

-# Updated Step-by-Step Guide for Skin Tone Detection Project
+# Step-by-Step Guide for Skin Tone Detection Project

 This guide walks you through the process of setting up, running, and evaluating the skin tone detection project that combines DeepGaze and a custom CNN model.